ORESoftware/observable-persistent-queue/README.md

 ### initializing a queue

-note: if the file already exists on the filesystem - no problem, that is expected, and we will use that as the queue. if the file does not exist, we will create a new empty file.
+If the file already exists on the filesystem - no problem, that is expected, and we will use that as the queue.
+If the file does *not* exist, we will create the new empty file (or with initial data).
 OPQ will also manage port conflicts, if there is already a live-mutex broker listening on port 8888, then we will use that broker.
 You will need to pass in a different port if you don't want to use the existing broker.